 The Italian Renaissance architect Andrea Palladio is the influence here, via Inigo Jones, who adapted ‘Palladian’ designs for Britain.
 The hallmark of Palladio is balance and poise and the King Street house has exactly those qualities.
 Georgian terraces have rarely survived in Manchester, unlike in Liverpool or Bath.
 St John Street in the city centre is a decent example which, after more than 150 years of occupation by doctors surgeries and lawyers chambers, is now returning to domestic use.
 Round the corner from St John Street is another one-off Georgian town house survival, Cobden Chambers (1770) on Quay Street, a very large residence with good surviving interiors.

 Heaton Hall, the former home of the Earls of Wilton, was described by the late guru of architectural criticism, Nikolaus Pevsner, as ‘the finest building of its period in Lancashire and one of the finest in the country.’
-It is not at present open on a regular basis to the public, due to budget issues (current coronavirus emergency aside).
-It is wrong that access to such a nationally, important building is largely denied to the public.
+It is not at present open on a regular basis to the public, due to budget issues although there are open days by the dedicated and lovely Friends of Heaton Hall and tours from this writer.

 Let’s finish with the workers.